VividCortex/ewma/README.md

 ## Contribute

-Contributions are welcome, check out [the Moving Average wikipedia page](https://en.wikipedia.org/wiki/Moving_average) for other flavours to implement.
+Contributions are welcome, check out [the Moving Average wikipedia page](https://en.wikipedia.org/wiki/Moving_average) for other flavours of the algorithm to implement.

 ## Licence

-MIT, see `LICENCE` file
+MIT, see LICENCE file.